Tsuneko Okazaki

-Tsuneko Okazaki (岡崎 恒子, Okazaki Tsuneko) is a Japanese pioneer of molecular biology known for her work on DNA replication and specifically for discovering Okazaki fragments, along with her husband Reiji.
+Tsuneko Okazaki (岡崎 恒子, Okazaki Tsuneko) is a Japanese pioneer of molecular biology known for her work on DNA replication and specifically for discovering Okazaki fragments, along with her late husband Reiji.
 Dr. Tsuneko Okazaki has continued to be involved in academia, contributing to more advancements in DNA research.

 Early life and education

 Tsuneko Okazaki was born in Nagoya, capital of the Aichi Prefecture of Japan, in 1933.
 She graduated from Aichi Prefectural Asahigaoka Senior High School.
 During her undergraduate years, she studied biology at Nagoya University School of Science.
 She graduated with her PhD from Nagoya University School of Science in 1956, which was also the year that she met her husband, Reiji Okazaki.
 They married that same year and soon after, they joined their research work and laboratories.

 Work leading to and discovery of Okazaki fragments

 Tsuneko and Reiji Okazaki's early research consisted of studying DNA synthesis and specific nucleotide characteristics in frog eggs and sea urchins.
-This work led to the discovery of thymidine-diphosphate rhamnose, a sugar linked nucleotide, which then opened up the doors for them to work in the U.S. They worked at Washington University and Stanford University in the labs of J. L. Strominger and Arthur Kornberg, respectively, where there was a lot more availability of resources to further their research.
+This work led to the discovery of thymidine-diphosphate rhamnose, a sugar-linked nucleotide, which then opened up the doors for them to work in the U.S. They worked at Washington University and Stanford University in the labs of J. L. Strominger and Arthur Kornberg, respectively, where there was a lot more availability of resources to further their research.
 Years later, after much research done in both the U.S and Japan, in 1968, Tsuneko and Reiji published their breakthrough findings on Okazaki fragments in PNAS.
 After Reiji Okazaki's early death from Hiroshima-induced leukemia in 1975, Tsuneko continued her research and moved on to proving the structure of the RNA primer associated with Okazaki fragments.